renzol2/brain/docs/6-points-on-decolonization.md

 "Pre-colonial" is impossible: many lands and peoples are irrevocably changed by colonization

-- ex. diasporas created by colonial displacement who can neither support (nor be supported by) their now destabilized homelands if they _repatriated_ them
+- ex. diasporas created by colonial displacement who can neither support (nor be supported by) their now destabilized homelands if they [[repatriation|repatriated]] them

 ## 6. Decolonization is ongoing

 > If colonization made the modern world, decolonization cannot be complete until the world - including Europe - is remade." - Adom Getachew

-Colonialism is a structure, not an event.
+[[Colonialism]] is a structure, not an event.

-- anyone who participates in a settler colonial state benefits from colonialism
+- anyone who participates in a settler colonial state benefits from [[colonialism]]
   - citizens, military and law enforcement, political leadership
 - many current global powers exist through colonial exploitation and regional destabilization, which is _still ongoing_
 - until we stop operating on both the consequences of historical colonization and its current incarnations, decolonization will continue